 Born and raised in Astoria, New York, I have always felt it is important to give back to the community.
 Art is the vehicle I use to contribute to my community.

-My expertise as an artist and an educator was acknowledged when I was recently selected to mentor art teachers for the NYC Department of Education.
-Mentoring is a rich experience because it allows me to dedicate more of my time to exploring my own creative aspirations.
+My expertise as an artist and educator was acknowledged when I was selected to mentor art teachers for the NYC Department of Education.
+Mentoring was a rich experience because it allowed me to continue as an educator and explore my own creative aspirations.

 I continue the journey today as I try to develop as an artist every day.
 Through the years being an artist fused with who I was to become as a person.

 Solo exhibits include Passeggiando in Cortona at Saletta Teatro Signorelli; NYC Faces at Studio 34 and Boricua College; Le Donne at Boricua College; Dalla Piazza at Patchogue Arts Council Satellite Gallery; Visions at Austin Ale House; Visioni II at Galleria Nazionale, Cortona; Acquerelli e Veri Dedicati ai Paesaggi Italiani (Watercolors dedicated to Italian Landscapes) Biblioteca Rispoli, Rome; Les Petits Plaisirs at JCC on the Palisades and One Woman Showcase at La Guardia College.